by Julie Gibson

 If you are starting this journey towards college, or even if you are right at the door, I highly recommend you read Debt Free U for even more great ideas.
 You will find information about choosing a major, picking classes, and choosing a career.
 He also lays out a model for paying for college that could work even when mom and dad don't have much to contribute to the costs.

-There are other sources, such as CollegePlus [now called Unbound], that will help you navigate these waters – walking you and your student through each step from preparing for college to choosing courses and CLEP tests to achieve the desired degree at a low cost.
+There are other sources, such as Accelerated Pathways (formerly called CollegePlus), that will help you navigate these waters – walking you and your student through each step from preparing for college to choosing courses and CLEP tests to achieve the desired degree at a low cost.
 If you are unsure that you can go it alone, this might be a good option.

 All in all, we should be encouraged as homeschoolers.
 We have already stepped out of the box to provide our children the best learning experience possible, and we have so many options after they finish high school.
 The best news is that some of them are actually affordable.

-Julie Gibson is a homeschooling mother of four from New Jersey.
+Julie Gibson homeschooled her four children in New Jersey.